Regularized $\zeta_{\Delta}(1)$ for Polyhedra: Asymptotics of for polyhedron with small pinch

 with some {\it finite} $K$.
-Here $x,y$ are values of arbitrary admissible coordinates and the exponents $K,M$ and the constant $c$ depend on the choice of the coordinate patches of $x$ and $y$; the exact values of $K,M$ are of no importance for us.
+Here $x$, $y$ are values of arbitrary admissible coordinates while the constant~$c$ and the exponents $K$, $M$ in \eqref{rought pointwise estimates} depend on the choice of the coordinate patches of $x$ and $y$; the exact values of $K$, $M$ are of no importance for us.